qfpl/applied-fp-course/bonus/mtl.md

 At this point, we've found something very general, and it's no longer appropriate to call it `AppM`.
-Changing the order of the type variables, shows that we have rediscovered `ExceptT` from `transformers`'s `Control.Monad.Trans.Except` module:
+Changing the order of the type variables shows that we have rediscovered `ExceptT` from `transformers`'s `Control.Monad.Trans.Except` module:

 ```haskell